 Some might find it illogical to give back to the university that fired you.

-But Bruce, who still lives in Columbus, has always considered himself a member of Buckeye Nation.
-He believes in his alma mater’s research prowess, and if the money he raises can help ensure other families can avoid watching loved ones deteriorate, then it is effort well spent.
+But Bruce, who lived in Columbus until his death, always considered himself a member of Buckeye Nation.
+He long believed in his alma mater’s research prowess, and he considered his effort well spent when the money he raised helped ensure other families could avoid watching loved ones deteriorate.

 “It’s not memory so much, but it’s when you go out to your car and you go to go home, and you don’t make it.
-You don’t know where to go,” recalls Earle.
+You don’t know where to go,” he recalled.

 That happened to Bruce’s father, Earle Sr., and Bruce had to go pick him up in town after his mother became frantic.
 His dad was the first in the family to experience Alzheimer’s, but for a long time, Bruce was oblivious to his condition.